Web-Dev-Collaborative/Medium_Articles/Originals/2021-03-13_Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build--8acb68284a98.md

 BEGIN;
 EXPLAIN ANALYZE
 UPDATE cities
-SET city = ‘New York City’
+SET city = 'New York City'
-WHERE city = ‘New York’;
+WHERE city = 'New York';
 ROLLBACK;
 ```